How to Write a Gardener CV: Examples, Templates and Tips

 Keep hobbies and interests appropriate and relevant for a gardening role in the UK, but don’t be afraid to show a little personality too.

-Hobbies and interests should be included at the end of your document, not as an afterthought but discreetly tucked away as a supporting piece of colour information.
+Hobbies and interests should be included at the end of your document, not as an afterthought, but discreetly tucked away as a supporting piece of information.

-Interests: Gardening, alternative surfaces, floral design competitions, hiking, sustainability
+Interests: Gardening, alternative surfaces, floral design competitions, hiking, and sustainability

-5. Highlight transferable skills: For those new to professional gardening, emphasising adaptability and eagerness to learn.
+Highlight transferable skills: For those new to professional gardening, emphasise adaptability and eagerness to learn.

 Next steps?

-Iron out any creases using our intuitive CV maker with 20+ CV templates and professional designs to choose from.
-To accompany your CV, discover our cover letter templates.
-If you don’t want to leave anything to chance, connect with us here at CVMaker with our professional CV Writing Service.
-Draw inspiration from our blog for tips on how to save time, emphasise important sections and make it easier for hiring managers to grasp your unique professional offer.
+Iron out any creases using our intuitive CV Builder with 20+ CV templates and professional designs to choose from.
+To match your CV, discover our cover letter templates.
+If you don’t want to leave anything to chance, connect with our professional CV Writing Service.
+Draw inspiration from our blog for tips on how to track job applications, prepare for interviews, emphasise important sections, and make it easier for employers to grasp your unique professional offer.

 FAQ